 6. Do not dig more, excavation must be made top by lean concrete.

 7. Do not expose the foundation level for a long time, ensure that lean concrete is poured as soon as it reaches the foundation level.

 8. Inspect foundation level for loose material or soft patches.

 9. Lean concrete is typically 75 mm in thickness.

-11. In the Middle East they build waterproof membranes on lean concrete that wraps the entire foundation as a protection (also known as tanking).
+11. In the middle east they build waterproof membrane on lean concrete that wraps the entire foundation as protection (also known as tanking).

-12. Once rebar is placed, you need to dust off the cover and the foundation should be inspected.
+12. Once rebars is placed, you need to dust off the cover and the foundation should be inspected.

-13. Concrete Pour Card provides with all the tests you need to perform before casting.
+13. Concrete Pouring provides with all the tests you need to perform before casting.

 14. You order the correct grade concrete + check the temperature + temperature before pouring the concrete.